-Testing transmembrane proteins against respective HMMs yield high classification accuracy, not only against nontransmembrane proteins, but distinguishing between their subtypes despite similar structure and function.
-This is not suprising however, as this is because the transmembrane proteins between subfamilies share a lot of sequence similarity, but the HMM models are very sensitive to amino acid changes in certain positions, and vary according to the type of subsitution.
-On the other hand, because antifreeze proteins evolve from many different ancestors, and generally converge to functional similarity as opposed to sequence similarity, the HMM model struggles to distinguish between antifreeze and antifreeze-like proteins when aligned against the pure antifreeze HMM.
-The fact that this is not the case when aligned to the antifreezelike model possibly suggests the antifreeze-like HMM requires any protein to have functional properties that largely reflect the variety of functional groups present within the family, where the antifreeze HMM only requires sub-sequences within the protein responsible for antifreeze functionality - a feature shared between both sub-families.
-The fact that antifreeze-like proteins scored against the antifreeze-like model yields high variation in the distribution of log-odds scores, yet shows a lower distribution when scored against the antifreeze HMM informs us that a functional, rather then purely sequenced based approach to classifying certain amino acid families may often be needed in families of low sequence homology.
+Testing transmembrane proteins against respective HMM yield high classification accuracy, not only against non-transmembrane proteins, but distinguishing between their subtypes despite similar structure and function.
+On the other hand, because antifreeze proteins evolve from many different ancestors and generally converge to functional similarity as opposed to sequence similarity, the HMM model struggles to distinguish between antifreeze and antifreeze-like proteins when aligned against the antifreeze HMM.
+The fact that this is not the case when aligned to the antifreeze-like model possibly suggests the antifreeze-like HMM requires any protein to have sequences similar to the large variety of proteins present in the family, where the antifreeze HMM only requires subsequences responsible for antifreeze functionality - a feature shared between both sub-families.